vDt-devlp/Midas-Lab-BE-Assignment/vdt_MidasLab/Midas_Assessment-main/README.md

 ## Key Implementation Details

-Integrating Stripe with Temporal Workflow, enhancing the User model with `providerType` and `providerId`fields, updating SignupController for the new fields, and implementing the GET /accounts endpoint in AccountController could be expressed differently:

-Utilized Stripe's features within a Temporal Workflow to streamline payment processing.
+- Utilized Stripe's features within a Temporal Workflow to streamline payment processing.
-Augmented the User model by incorporating `providerType` and `providerId` attributes to enhance user identification and authentication.
+- Augmented the User model by incorporating `providerType` and `providerId` attributes to enhance user identification and authentication.

-Enhanced SignupController to accommodate the new user attributes, ensuring seamless registration processes.
+- Enhanced SignupController to accommodate the new user attributes, ensuring seamless registration processes.
-Developed the GET /accounts endpoint in AccountController to retrieve user account information efficiently.
+- Developed the GET /accounts endpoint in AccountController to retrieve user account information efficiently.

 ## Assumptions